 The purpose of this organization is fourfold: to promote among the students an interest in missions, to help all students discover God's plan for them in His work, to foster spiritual growth, and to encourage students to become involved in Christian witnessing.
-Student Global Impact assists in leading the annual Incite (formerly International Missions Convention).
+Student Global Impact assists in leading the annual Incite missions focus.